blakewilsonquantinuum/lambeq-public/docs/glossary.rst

         A model that produces semantic representations of sentences by composing together the semantic representations of the words within them.
 An example of a compositional model is :term:`DisCoCat`.

     cup
         A special morphism in a :term:`rigid category`, which, together with a :term:`cap` morphism, obey certain conditions called :term:`snake equations`.
 In diagrammatic form, a cup is depicted as a wire with upward concavity (:math:`\cup`).
-In the context of :term:`DisCoCat`, a cup usually represents a tensor contraction between two word representations.
+In the context of :term:`DisCoCat`, a cup usually represents a tensor contraction between two-word representations.

     depccg
         A statistical :term:`CCG <Combinatory Categorial Grammar (CCG)>` :term:`parser` for English and Japanese [YNM2017]_.